Poems & Publications Cassi W. Nesmith

 One autumn day, my friend, Jennifer P., all of my friends were named Jennifer, came to my house.
 We were kindergarteners, left unsupervised in the backyard.
 And why not?
 The yard was confined by a tall brick fence.
 We had no dogs to bite us, we were independent enough to walk home from school with friends.
 We didn’t need

-a pregnant mother
+A pregnant mother

 with a two year old toddler